AnasBOUKHLIJA/firebase-products/README.md

 # firebase-products
-this project is guide for firebase services implementation  , it contains all firebase services such as Authentification ,Firestore , Realtime database , Cloud Messaging and Hosting using web technologies .
+This project is guide for firebase services implementation  , it contains all firebase services such as Authentification ,Firestore , Realtime database , Cloud Messaging & Hosting using web technologies HTML JavaScript & CSS .